gradio-app/gradio/guides/wrapping-layouts.md

 -  In the example, when changing the ```Left Textbox``` component's text value, the ```Right Textbox``` and ```Bottom Textbox``` components' values are changing their values according to the ```Left Textbox```'s text value.

 ## Conclusion
-- At the end of this guide, we have learned
+- In this guide, we have learned
     - How we can wrap the layouts
-    - How rendering works with the ```with``` syntax
+    - How components are rendered
-    - How we can attach events to the component
-    - How to structure our application with wrapped layout classes
+    - How we can structure our application with wrapped layout classes

-- Of course, this is not the end.
-There are more to do such as optimizations, and new functionalities.
-But this is the subject for another guide.
+- Because the classes used in this guide are used for demonstration purposes, they may lack optimizations or useful functionality.
+But this is the subject of another guide.
 - I hope this guide helps you to gain another view to look at the layout classes and gives you an idea about how you can use them for your needs.